-Anxiety disorders can be effectively managed, and the first step is diagnosis in partnership with your trusted medical practitioner.
+Anxiety disorders can be effectively managed, and the first step is a diagnosis in partnership with your trusted medical practitioner.
 This can be a challenging step as symptoms can be both physical and psychological, can coexist with other conditions such as depression, and be exacerbated by lifestyle factors and stressful situations.
-Anxiety disorders are often chronic and relapsing, and management strategies are most beneficial when they are practiced long term.
+Anxiety disorders are often chronic and relapsing, and management strategies are most beneficial when they are practised long term.

 The first strategy to manage anxiety often involves partnering with a practitioner trained in support therapies, such as eTherapy or cognitive behavioural therapy (CBT).
 Cognitive approaches can be as effective as medication, and have fewer adverse effects, especially for those with mild-to-moderate disorders.
 Strategies such as physical exercise, a balanced diet, reduction of alcohol, caffeine and sugar intake, mindfulness, adequate sleep, and self-care have all been shown to reduce anxiety, which in turn allows optimal immune system function.

 People with more severe or persistent anxiety disorders, however, may require medication in addition to lifestyle strategies and cognitive approaches.

 Typical medications which may be prescribed for anxiety disorders have historically included selective serotonin reuptake inhibitors (SSRIs), and benzodiazepines.
 An estimated 40% of patients prescribed an SSRI will experience side effects, the most reported of which are fatigue, weight gain and sexual dysfunction.
 Benzodiazepines have been prescribed widely for anxiety disorders, however, there has been a slow recognition that large numbers of patients develop issues of tolerance and dependence.
 Long-term use of SSRIs and benzodiazepines can be toxic, lead to overdose, and precipitate withdrawal symptoms making it increasingly difficult to discontinue the medication.